 During preliminary engineering and environmental studies of arterial and collector street and highway projects with possible unavoidable impacts on environmentally sensitive resources, it is expected that efforts to minimize or eliminate any adverse impacts through consideration of design alternatives will be exhausted.
-The scope of the necessary preliminary engineering and environmental studies would include the consideration of alternative alignments and crosssections designed specifically to minimize the attendant impacts on environmentally sensitive resources.
+The scope of the necessary preliminary engineering and environmental studies would include the consideration of alternative alignments and cross-sections designed specifically to minimize the attendant impacts on environmentally sensitive resources.
 To further minimize impacts, consideration should be given to the use of alternative design features (such as construction of a bridge over wetlands rather than a roadway on fill), even if they significantly increase project costs.
 Another technique that should be considered to minimize impacts is to seek exceptions to design standards that reduce the roadway cross-section through the impacted area.

 Where wetlands will be unavoidably impacted, and for which mitigation is compensatory, efforts should focus on the preferred means of mitigation as identified by the regulatory agencies.
-Types of mitigation typically considered include: (1) enhancement of the remaining adjacent wetlands that will not be impacted as part of the arterial or collector street or highway project; (2) re-creation of the impacted wetlands; (3) creation of new wetlands; or (4) the acquisition and utilization of mitigation bank credits.
+Types of mitigation typically considered include: (1) the acquisition and utilization of mitigation bank credits; (2) the restoration, establishment, enhancement and/or preservation of aquatic resources through funds paid to a governmental or non-profit natural resources management entity to satisfy compensatory mitigation requirements for U.S. Army Corps of Engineers permits (in-lieu fee programs); and (3) aquatic resource restoration, establishment, enhancement and/or preservation activity undertaken by the permittee (or an authorized agent or contractor) to provide compensatory mitigation for which the permittee retains full responsibility (permittee-responsible mitigation).
 Potential mitigation sites could include areas within or adjacent to wetlands and isolated wetlands, mitigation bank sites, and areas identified in the Sheboygan County Natural Areas and Critical Resources Plan.

 Established federal and/or state policy and guidelines exist with respect to compensatory mitigation of certain environmentally sensitive resources.
 With respect to wetlands, all wetland compensatory mitigation efforts must meet the requirements of Section 404 of the Federal Clean Water Act of 1972, Section 10 of the Federal Rivers and Harbors Appropriation Act of 1899, Section 281.37 of the Wisconsin Statutes, Chapters NR 103 and NR 350 of the Wisconsin Administrative Code, and for Wisconsin Department of Transportation projects, compensatory mitigation efforts must meet the requirements of the cooperative agreement between the Wisconsin DNR and Wisconsin DOT that was updated in July 2012.
 The Wisconsin DNR, U.S. Army Corps of Engineers, U.S. Environmental Protection Agency, and U.S. Fish and Wildlife Service have jointly developed specific guidelines for required compensatory mitigation for permitted wetland loss in Wisconsin; this document (updated in August 2013) is entitled Guidelines for Wetland Compensatory Mitigation in Wisconsin.
+WisDOT has developed technical guidelines regarding wetland mitigation banking as a resource for compensatory mitigation; these guidelines were first developed in 1993, were revised in 1997 and 2002, and can be found at: https://wisconsindot.gov/Documents/doing-bus/eng-consultants/cnsltrsrces/environment/wetlandmitguidelineswisdot.pdf(.)